esoterik12/next-chinese-v3/README.md

   - Sessions

 # Actions

-- Two server actions form the core of the backend:
+- These server actions form the core of the backend:
+  - `/lib/actions/session/startLearnSession.ts`: Starts a session stored in the DB to prevent users opening multiple learning instances
+  - `/lib/actions/session/endLearnSession.ts`: XXX
-  - `/lib/actions/words/fetchWords.ts` which gets all words with nextReviewDate before current time from UserWords collection and then adds new words depending on length of wordsDue from Words collection
+  - `/lib/actions/words/fetchWords.ts`: Gets all words with nextReviewDate before current time from UserWords collection and then adds new words depending on length of wordsDue from Words collection and sessionWordGoal.
-  - `/lib/actions/words/updateUserWords.ts` which takes React state from a review session and updates/adds UserWords with results from the session
+  - `/lib/actions/words/updateUserWords.ts`: Takes React context state from a review session and updates/adds UserWords with results from the session
   - `/lib/actions/sentences/fetchSentences.ts`
   - `/lib/actions/sentences/saveSentences.ts`
   - `/lib/actions/sentences/generateSentence.ts`

+## 3. Front-end:

+# Error-Handling:

+For error handling on the front-end a mix of React Context and component-specific state is used:

+- React Context error handling is used to handle global errors and critical processes, particularly server actions and database requests
+- XXXXXXXXXXXXX

-## 3. The Spaced-Repetition Algorith
+## 4. The Spaced-Repetition Algorith

 # Sources: